niktechnopro/CS_for_Software_Development/Software_Development_Fundamentals/HomeWork3/README.md

 ### Step to complete an assignment:

-* Create a new instance of a movieDatabase.
+* Create a new instance of a movieDatabase

-* Add all the movies in the file movies.txt.
+* Add all the movies in the file movies.txt

-* Go through the ratings of the movies in the file ratings.txt and add the ratings for the movies.
+* Go through the ratings of the movies in the file ratings.txt and add the ratings for the movies

-* Now call the methods that you created and print out the name of the best actor and the name of the highest rated movie.
+* Now call the methods that you created and print out the name of the best actor and the name of the highest rated movie

 ### Results are: